confidential-containers/trustee/kbs/docs/config.md

 When `type` is set to `intel_ta`, KBS will try to connect a remote Intel TA service for attestation.
 The following properties can be set.

->gRPC CoCo AS is available only when `coco-as-grpc` feature is enabled.
+> Intel Trust Authority AS is available only when the `intel-trust-authority-as` feature is enabled.

 | Property                 | Type    | Description                                                                              | Required | Default |
 |--------------------------|---------|------------------------------------------------------------------------------------------|----------|---------|